ClimbsRocks/nlpSentiment/README.md

 #### Assembling a custom Twitter sentiment corpus
 [CrowdFlower](http://www.crowdflower.com/data-for-everyone) hosts a number of Twitter corpora that have already been graded for sentiment by panels of humans.

 I aggregated together 6 of their corpora into a single, aggregated and cleaned corpus, with consistent scoring labels across the entire corpus.
-The cleaned corpus contains over 45,000 documents, with sentiment graded on a 5 point scale as described below:
+The cleaned corpus contains over 45,000 documents, with sentiment graded on a 5 point scale outlined below:

-1 is negative
+- 1 is negative
-3 is neutral
+- 3 is neutral
-5 is positive
+- 5 is positive

 I then trained a sentiment classifier on this aggregated corpus, and used it to get predictions on the test dataset.